piske-alex/215-madison/sop.md

 # Store Opening SOP

 ## 1. Preparation Before Arrival
-- Find the store **front door** key in the lockbox at the back door.
+- Find the store **back door** key in the lockbox at the back door.
 - Arrive at least 15 minutes before the store's opening time.

 ## 2. Unlocking and Entry